Using the Bohr equation, calculate the wavelength of light emitte... | Channels for Pearson+

 Multiple Choice

-Using the Bohr equation, calculate the wavelength of light emitted when an electron in a hydrogen atom transitions from n=2 to n=1.
+Using the Bohr equation, calculate the wavelength of light emitted when an electron in a hydrogen atom transitions from n=3 to n=1.

 A